Shmuel07/thanjavur-crop-health/README.md

 **District mean NDVI: 0.2564**

 > **Seasonal context:** March is the post-Samba harvest transition period.
 High-NDVI areas (Orathanadu, Pattukkottai) reflect active irrigated perennial crops — sugarcane and garden crops along the Cauvery tail-end canals.
 Low-NDVI areas are healthy fallow fields resting between seasons, not stressed crops.

 ---

+## Why This Date?

+The imagery date (25 March 2026) was selected as the **most recent cloud-free Sentinel-2 acquisition** available for Thanjavur district at the time of analysis.
+Cloud cover below 10% was required — a consistent constraint in Tamil Nadu due to seasonal cloud patterns.

+**What March means agriculturally:**

+Thanjavur follows two main crop seasons:
+- **Samba (Aug–Jan):** the major rice season, harvested November–January
+- **Kuruvai (Jun–Sep):** the early rice season
+- **March** sits in the inter-season gap — post-Samba harvest, pre-Kuruvai planting

+This means the March NDVI captures:
+- **Active green pixels** = irrigated perennial crops (sugarcane, banana, vegetables) that grow year-round regardless of season — concentrated along Cauvery canal command areas
+- **Low/fallow pixels** = rice fields resting between seasons — healthy, expected, not a sign of crop failure

+> **For a complete picture of rice crop health**, the ideal imagery dates are **October–November** (peak Samba growth) and **July–August** (peak Kuruvai growth).
+This project establishes the inter-season baseline.
+The Roadmap section describes how multi-date analysis will track the full crop cycle.

+---